Grand Army of the Republic: Female members

 The GAR had at least three women who were members.

 The first female known to be admitted to the GAR was Kady Brownell, who served in the Union Army with her husband Robert, a private in the 1st Rhode Island Infantry at the First Battle of Bull Run in Virginia and with the 5th Rhode Island Infantry at the Battle of New Berne in North Carolina.
 Brownell was admitted as a member in 1870 to Elias Howe Jr. Post #3, in Bridgeport, Connecticut.
 The GAR insignia is engraved on her gravestone in the North Burial Ground in Providence, Rhode Island.

 In 1897 the GAR admitted Sarah Emma Edmonds, who served in the 2nd Michigan Infantry as a disguised man named Franklin Thompson from May 1861 until April 1863.
 In 1882, she collected affidavits from former comrades in an effort to petition for a veteran's pension which she received in July 1884.
 Edmonds was only a member for a brief period as she died September 5, 1898; however she was given a funeral with military honors when she was reburied in Houston in 1901.

-Dr. Mary Edwards Walker was a surgeon in the Union Army during the Civil War and a recipient of the Congressional Medal of Honor.
+Dr. Mary Edwards Walker was a surgeon in the Union Army during the Civil War and a recipient of the Medal of Honor.
 She treated soldiers from both sides of the conflict, as well as civilians, and was captured by Confederate troops in 1864.
 Prior to her death in 1919, she was admitted to the Grand Army of the Republic.

 Mary Bostwick Shellman was made an associate member of the Wilson Post No. 1 of the Department of Maryland Grand Army, circa 1899, for her lifelong work caring for soldiers and veterans, first as a teenage volunteer nurse and later for creating and continuing to lead one of the nation's oldest Decoration Day Parades in Westminster, Maryland.
 She made remembering and caring for veterans her life's work and saved at least five Union soldiers from having "pauper burials."

 It is possible that other women were members of the GAR, as well.